AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 - `beforeAll` [Hooks](https://developer.adobe.com/graphql-mesh-gateway/gateway/hooks/) - Allow you to insert a function before the query takes place, which can be helpful for use cases like authenticating or checking for a header before making a request.

-- [Custom Resolvers](https://developer.adobe.com/graphql-mesh-gateway/gateway/extending-unified-schema/) - Allow you to upload a resolver to your mesh that uses Javascript to modify data, insert custom logic, and return custom computed data.
+- [Custom Resolvers](https://developer.adobe.com/graphql-mesh-gateway/gateway/extending-unified-schema/) - Allow you to upload a resolver to your mesh that uses JavaScript to modify data, insert custom logic, and return custom computed data.
 In [this example](https://developer.adobe.com/graphql-mesh-gateway/gateway/extending-unified-schema/#programmatic-additionalresolvers), we show how you could use a discounts API to apply discounts to your products.

-- [Transforms](https://developer.adobe.com/graphql-mesh-gateway/gateway/transforms/) in API Mesh allow you to modify the structure of an API's data without modifying the source itself.
+- [Transforms](https://developer.adobe.com/graphql-mesh-gateway/gateway/transforms/) - Allow you to modify the structure of an API's data without modifying the source itself.

 To learn more about API Mesh, follow [this walkthrough](https://developer.adobe.com/graphql-mesh-gateway/gateway/mesh_walkthrough/) where you create, query, and transform data using a sample configuration.